TOILmodular/GHOST_IN_THE_MACHINE/Panel Layout/Layout.md

 ### HP Standard Design
 For building the panel with a size following the HP standard, you can use the panel Gerber files provided in the folder "GerberFiles".

-I ordered my own panel via such gerber file built out of PCB material.
+I ordered my own panel via such Gerber file built out of PCB material.

 Here are a few parameters of the panel.
 | Parameter | Value |